Computer vision in retail: 7 use cases and one way to succeed

 Customer movement heat maps revealed a flaw in the store’s layout.
 Right after entering the shop, most men quickly skimmed through the clothes on the left.
 After immediately realizing they were in the women’s clothes department, they turned around and left the store.
 The situation improved with clear navigation signs pointing to the men’s section upstairs.
 An experienced retail analyst would likely notice this problem; however, computer vision technology allows arriving at such conclusions with greater certainty and much faster.

-5. Virtual mirrors for better customer experience
+5. Virtual and augmented reality in retail for better customer experience

 Virtual mirrors may become the primary driver of personalization and customer experience enhancement due to computer vision in retail.
 A virtual mirror is a mirror with a display hidden behind the glass.
-Powered by computer vision cameras and AR, it shows the consumer what the product would look like on him or her as well as matching clothing items, available sizes, and colors.
+Powered by computer vision algorithms and AR, it shows the consumer what the product would look like on him or her as well as matching clothing items, available sizes, and colors.
 Moreover, it allows the customer to ask the staff for other items, without the need to leave the fitting room.

 6. Recommendation engines and customer advisory